aliazlan4/deloitte-test-task/README.md

 # Deloitte - Online Todo List Test Task

 It is an Online ToDo App that supports user signup, login and todos listing, creations and deletion.
-All the date in the application is persisted in a MongoDB app.
+All the data in the application is persisted in a MongoDB app.
 Application is dockerized for easy setup.
 Following is the tech stack of the application.

   - NodeJS
   - Express.js